 email@example.com).
 Each MX record lookup returns a list of mail exchanger machines to contact to deliver email for the domain to.

-DNS also allows other record types such as TXT, PTR and SRV records, which are used for various other less commonly used services.
+DNS also allows other record types which are used for less commonly used services.
+We support adding custom DNS entries of types: A, AAAA, CNAME, LOC, MX, NAPTR, NS, SRV, SSHFP, TXT.

-If you don't specify custom DNS settings for a domain, then our name servers will publish the following records for your domain:
+If you don't specify custom DNS settings for a domain, then our name servers will publish a set of records for your domain.
+These can be viewed at Settings → Domains then editing your domain.

 These records are suitable for most users.

-Having said that, if you know exactly what you want to do, then the Custom DNS screen will let you create arbitrary DNS A, MX, etc. records for your domain or subdomains, allowing you to specify exactly what DNS records to publish for the domains you have setup at FastMail.
+If you know exactly what you want to do, then the domain settings screen will let you create arbitrary DNS A, MX, etc. records for your domain or subdomains, allowing you to specify exactly what DNS records to publish for the domains you have set up at FastMail.

 This allows you to: